 The Central Ohio Commercial Information Exchange (COCIE), is a comprehensive commercial property database which includes:

-- over 24,000 commercial properties in Central Ohio - Office, Industrial, Retail, Special Use, Land, and Multi-Family (over 4 units)
+- commercial properties in Central Ohio - Office, Industrial, Retail, Special Use, Land, and Multi-Family (over 4 units)

 - Business opportunities for sale

-- over 4,500 active For Sale and For Lease properties
+- active For Sale and For Lease properties

 - listing Verified Tenant Database